Ezra Cornell: Cornell Free Library

 Cornell retired from Western Union and turned his attention to philanthropy.
 He endowed the Cornell Free Library, the first public library for the citizens of Ithaca.
 The library was incorporated on April 5, 1864, and was formally presented to the town on December 20, 1866.
 The original library building stood at the corner of Tioga and Seneca street until it was demolished in 1960.
 The library evolved over time to serve the county as the Tompkins County Public Library.

-To honor the 150th anniversary of Ezra's gift, a mural of Ezra Cornell was hung on the exterior wall of the current Tompkins County Public Library in October, 2016.
+To honor the 150th anniversary of his gift, a mural of Ezra Cornell was hung on the exterior wall of the current Tompkins County Public Library in October, 2016.

 Cornell University founder

 A lifelong enthusiast of science and agriculture, he saw great opportunity in the 1862 Morrill Land-Grant Acts to found a university that would teach practical subjects on an equal basis with the classics favored by more traditional institutions.
 Andrew Dickson White helped secure the new institution's status as New York's land-grant university, and Cornell University was founded and granted a charter through their efforts in 1865.

 Cornell University derived far greater revenues than earlier land grant colleges, largely from real estate transactions directed by Ezra Cornell.
 Under the land-grant program, the federal government issued the colleges scrip, documents granting the right to select a parcel of land.
 These colleges generally promptly sold their scrip.
 Ezra Cornell, however, held most of the scrip, anticipating it would increase in price.
 He also redeemed some scrip for promising land or for rights in timber, including pine forest in Wisconsin.
 While the first land-grant colleges received around half a dollar per acre, Cornell netted an average of over $5 per acre in 1905.
-Because of these timber holdings, the town of Cornell, Wisconsin is named for Cornell.
+Because of these timber holdings, the town of Cornell, Wisconsin, is named for Cornell.